Saxo Bank vs GKFX Comparison

 Is GKFX a good broker?

-GKFX offers the full MetaTrader suite as well as a proprietary app.
-Spreads are competitive on GKFX's Prime Plus account – though it requires a $15,000 deposit.
-GKFX is regulated in the EU via its Malta-based entity, but with only the one regulatory license, its Trust Score is below the industry average.
+Founded in 2015, GKFX offers the full MetaTrader suite (both MT4 and MT5) as well as its proprietary GKFX Trader proprietary trading app.
+Spreads are competitive on GKFX's Prime Plus account, though it requires a $15,000 deposit.
+GKFX is regulated in the EU via its Malta-based entity, but with just one regulatory license, the broker's Trust Score rating is well below the industry average.

 Which broker offers more trading platforms?

-For trading platforms Saxo Bank supports a Proprietary Platform and Desktop Platform (Windows), whereas GKFX supports a Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Saxo Bank offers a Proprietary Platform and Desktop Platform (Windows), whereas GKFX supports a Desktop Platform (Windows).
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Saxo Bank offer MetaTrader?
 Does GKFX offer MetaTrader?